 Want to learn more and join the discussion?

-Georgia Massage Therapy Network, or if you would like to discuss this on Facebook, the AMTA-Georgia Chapter has a page.
+Join the Yahoo!Group Georgia Massage Therapy Network, or if you would like to discuss this on Facebook, the AMTA-Georgia Chapter has a page.
 Join and ask questions, offer information, or give your opinion.
 Or visit the AMTA-Georgia Chapter website, contact the Government Relations Chair or Chapter President.